 “The Draw at Sugar House” is an award‐winning design that combines engineering, sculpture, landscaping, flood control, wildlife habitat, and outdoor classroom into one extraordinary structure.
-The Draw will allow floodwater that overtops the detention basin in Sugar House Park to flow under an eight-lane highway and drain safely into Parley’s Creek in Hidden Hollow.
+The Draw allows floodwater that overtops the detention basin in Sugar House Park to flow under an eight-lane highway and drain safely into Parley’s Creek in Hidden Hollow.
 In addition, the pedestrian tunnel, retaining walls, and flood control elements are sculptural features that evoke the historical journey of 19th century pioneers into Salt Lake Valley.

 “Draw” was used by Utah’s earliest settlers to describe the sunken riparian corridors that carried water off the Wasatch Mountains, most of which have now been filled.
 Our modern under-highway pedestrian crossing replaces the former natural ravine, while Parley’s Creek in Hidden Hollow is a remnant of this landform.